SmartThingsCommunity/st-device-sdk-c-ref/doc/getting_started.md

 $ ./build.sh esp8266 st_switch menuconfig
 ```

-Plus, You don't need to run ‘./build.sh esp8266 st_switch’ before running “./build.sh esp8266 st_switch flash”, this will automatically rebuild anything which needs it.
+Plus, You don't need to run `./build.sh esp8266 st_switch` before running `./build.sh esp8266 st_switch flash`, this will automatically rebuild everything that needs to be built before flashing.

 For more details about flashing and monitoring, please refer to the [README](https://github.com/SmartThingsCommunity/st-device-sdk-c-ref/blob/master/README.md) file.